How To Know if Your Security or IP Camera Was Hacked

 6. Limit IP addresses with access to your camera

-You may be able to customize your security camera settings to only allow specific IP addresses to access it, depending on the camera model.
-Even if a hacker manages to have the correct login credentials, this measure can block them from gaining unauthorized access.
+Depending on the camera model, you may be able to customize your security camera settings to allow only specific IP addresses to access it.
+Even if a hacker has the correct login credentials, this measure can block them from gaining unauthorized access.

-IP security cameras often have default usernames and passwords.
+IP security cameras often have weak (AKA hackable) default usernames and passwords.
 Although you may think this is secure, it's not.

-These default login credentials are widely available on the internet, and criminals can use them to access your camera.
+These default login credentials are widely available online, allowing criminals to access your camera.
 That's why it's crucial to change default usernames and passwords to unique credentials as soon as you install your camera.

 The following IP cameras come with default usernames and passwords that need to be changed because the default credentials are easily found online: